SocialHackersClass10/databases/Week3/homework/ex-02-transactions/README.md

 *   finally commit changes and render new company structure -> show all departments with managers & personnel

-*   return whether or not the flatify attempt was successful
+*   return an appropriate result signifying whether or not the flatify attempt was successful